 All methods and elements are geared towards end-users.
 Implementations done during the design process are done with the sole intention of making end-users happier.
 Design processes happen based on user feedback, making it a genuinely user-centric approach.

 That wraps up all that you need to know about this design discipline.
-These points highlight what service design is and how certain principles help curate better service experiences.
+These points highlight what Service Design is and how certain principles help curate better service experiences.
 If you wish to learn more about service design, check out its course on ProApp.
 It features exciting topics like areas, processes, ideas, and challenges, ensuring that you learn the essentials on the go.
 So, what are you waiting for?
-Download the app and get started today!

 Rajat is an industry veteran with 10+ years of expertise in the Design industry.
 He is a software engineer by education who successfully and profitably runs a Digital Design Agency as the CEO at ProCreator for 6+ years.
 He has trained more than 100 designers and scaled his bootstrapped business to a team of 50.
 He takes care of product thinking and leads the strategies at ProApp.